-- determine the patient's capacity to consent to the proposed treatment - if the patient is capable of giving consent, the patient makes the decision
+- Determine the patient's capacity to consent to the proposed treatment - If the patient is capable of giving consent, the patient makes the decision - If the health practitioner believes the patient is incapable, he or she should determine whether the provisions respecting the emergency treatment of an incapable person without consent applies. - If the patient is incapable and the emergency treatment provisions do not apply, the health practitioner must comply with his or her College's guidelines on the information to be provided to patients who are found incapable of making treatment decisions (See, for example, the CMRTO's guidelines below.) - If, before treatment begins, the health practitioner is informed that the patient either intends to, or has, applied to the Board: - For a review of the finding of incapacity, or - For the appointment of a representative to give or refuse consent on his or her behalf, - or that another person intends to, or has, applied to the Board to be appointed representative of the incapable person to give or refuse consent, the health practitioner must ensure that the treatment is not given until certain time periods have elapsed without an application being made to the Board (or until the Board has made a decision which has not been appealed.)

-- if the health practitioner believes the patient is incapable, they should determine whether the provisions respecting the emergency treatment of an incapable person without consent apply - if the patient is incapable and the emergency treatment provisions do not apply, the health practitioner must comply with their College's guidelines on the information to be provided to patients who are found incapable of making treatment decisions (See, for example, the CMRITO's guidelines below.) - if, before treatment begins, the health practitioner is informed that the patient either intends to apply, or has applied to the Consent and Capacity Review Board (the Board) - for a review of the finding of incapacity, or - for the appointment of a representative to give or refuse consent on their behalf, or that another person intends to apply, or has applied to the Board to be appointed representative of the incapable person to give or refuse consent, the health practitioner must ensure that the treatment is not given until certain time periods have elapsed without an application being made to the Board (or until the Board has made a decision which has not been appealed) - if the health practitioner is not informed that the steps referred to in the paragraph above have been or are intended to be taken before the treatment begins, the health practitioner must identify who the appropriate substitute decision-maker is in accordance with the provisions of the HCCA.
+If the health practitioner is not informed that the steps referred to in the paragraph above have been or are intended to be taken before the treatment begins, the health practitioner must identify who the appropriate substitute decision-maker is in accordance with the provisions of the HCCA.
 The health practitioner then obtains consent to the proposed treatment from the substitute decision-maker.